Particular/docs.particular.net/servicecontrol/installation.md

 Certain transport features are not supported natively by ServiceControl and will require a [transport adapter](/servicecontrol/transport-adapter).
 Contact support@particular.net for further guidance.

-Adding third-party transports via the Management Utility is not supported.
+Adding third-party transports via the ServiceControl Management application is not supported.

 ### MSMQ